-Expectations met

-Expectations not
+Expectations Improvement Expectations not required achieved

-To improve and maintain positive stakeholder relationships, collaboration and involvement strategies will be enhanced.
+💽 To improve and maintain positive stakeholder relationships, collaboration and involvement strategies will be enhanced.

 STAKEHOLDERS, INTERESTS AND ENGAGEMENT CHANNELS

 Refer to the SAICA webpage click here for details on all of our stakeholders where we demonstrate our commitment, engagement and quality of our relationships with key stakeholders through the value we have delivered.